Azure Batch best practices

 Where disk number 2 is the uninitialized data disk attached to this compute node.
 These disks can then be initialized, partitioned, and formatted as required for your workflow.

-For more information about Azure data disks in Windows, see this article.
+For more information about Azure data disks in Windows, including sample PowerShell scripts, see this article.
+Ensure any sample scripts are validated for idempotency before promotion into production use.

 Collect Batch agent logs